kannanjayachandran/GO-Language/3. Projects/01. Basics of Routines/readme.md

 - We can use the ```close``` function to close a channel.

-By default the channel is unbuffered, meaning that it will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value.
+By default the channel is un-buffered, meaning that it will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value.
 Buffered channels accept a limited number of values without a corresponding receiver for those values.